Women in the Middle Ages: Widowhood and remarriage

 Upon the death of a spouse, widows could gain power in inheriting their husbands' property as opposed to adult sons.
 Male-preference primogeniture stipulated that the male heir was to inherit their deceased father's land; and in cases of no sons, the eldest daughter would inherit property.
 However, widows could inherit property when they had minor sons, or if provisions were made for them to inherit.
 Peter Franklin (1986) investigated the women tenants of Thornbury during the Black Death due to the higher than average proportion of women tenants.
 Through court rolls, he found that many widows in this area independently held land successfully.
 He argued that some widows may have remarried due to keeping up with their tenure and financial difficulties of holding their inherited land, or community pressures for the said widow to remarry if she had a male servant living in her home.
-Remarriage would put the widow back under the thumb and control of her new husband.
+Remarriage would put the widow under the control of her new husband.
 However, some widows never remarried and held the land until their deaths, thereby ensuring their independence.
 Even young widows, who would have had an easier time remarrying, remained independent and unmarried.
 Franklin considers the lives of widows to have been "liberating" because women had more autonomous control over their lives and property; they were able to "argue their own cases in court, hire labour, and cultivate and manage holdings successfully".

 Franklin also discusses that some Thornbury widows had second and even third marriages.
 Remarriage would have affected inheritance of property, especially if the widow had children with her second husband; however there are several cases where sons from the widow's first marriage were able to inherit before the second husband.

-McDougall also notes like the varying forms of marriage, the canon law regarding remarriage varied across regions.
+McDougall also notes that, like the varying forms of marriage, the canon law regarding remarriage varied across regions.
 Both men and women could have been permitted to freely remarry or may have been restricted and/or deemed to serve penance before remarrying.